Aliases for FFAR1 Gene

 GeneCards Summary for FFAR1 Gene

-FFAR1 (Free Fatty Acid Receptor 1) is a Protein Coding gene, and is affiliated with the lncRNA class.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is GPR132.
+FFAR1 (Free Fatty Acid Receptor 1) is a Protein Coding gene.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and guanyl-nucleotide exchange factor activity.
+An important paralog of this gene is FFAR3.

-Free Fatty Acid (FFA) receptors are a group of Gq/11 protein-coupled receptors that are currently divided into FFA1, FFA2 and FFA3 subtypes.
-They are concentrated in the pancreatic islet cells (particularly FFA1) and in the brain, with lower expression levels found in adipose tissue, peripheral blood mononuclear cells, neutrophils and monocytes.
-FFA receptors are involved in adenylate cyclase inhibition, phospholipase C stimulation and cause leptin, insulin and glucagon secretion.
+Free Fatty Acid (FFA) receptors are a group of Gq/11 protein-coupled receptors currently classified into FFA1, FFA2, FFA3 and FFA4 subtypes.
+FFA receptors are concentrated in pancreatic islet cells, immune cells and in the brain and are important in immunity and metabolism.